How AWS Takes Advantage of Open Source Projects

 • Etc

-3.- Once done they create a fork and adapt to turn it into a AWS service that can be consume through the AWS console.
+These people create a fork and adapt to turn it into a AWS service that can be consume through the AWS console.

 Implicitly, they make it proprietary, breaching the standard licenses that the work done over a Open Source product, should be also public so the community can benefit from the advances done by others (that are community too).